Cash Small Bills

 • Radios/Weather Radios with Hand Crank

-• Phone Chargers (multi-use/size) you might not be able to leave your building.
+• Phone Chargers (multi-use/size): you might be unable to leave your building.
 You can buy multi-charge units

 • 4-in-1 survival tool